MarioLegenda/white-post/README.md

 > No cursors to navigate left or right.
 Also will be added sometime next week

 > Limited options and only one form of slider.
 For example, doesn't have a carousel option.
-Will be added in the futur.
+Will be added in the future.

 If you find some other downfalls or bugs, please tell me so I can fix it.